laurensvalk/legoswarm/README.md

   - Adapts when the network is disturbed
     - When a robot is pushed away (e.g. visitor interaction, or a rogue robot controlled by the public)
     - When new resources are added the network dynamically approaches the new resources
+- Network must also collaboratively explore.
+Randomly moving around while maintaining coverage of the area.

 # About those virtual springs
 - The virtual springs represent virtual forces between the robots.